guinetn/basecamp/app/assets/books/dotnet/threading/b_async_1/async_await.md

 We need to `Task-ify` our methods: put a keyword 'await' before every method call

 async and await were added to C# to deal with results that are not necessarily ready when you ask for them.
 They can be asynchronously awaited, and the thread can go do other stuff until they become available.
-But that works only for single values, not sequences that are gradually and asynchronously produced over time
+But that works only for single values, not sequences that are gradually and asynchronously produced over time.
+For sequence, see books\dotnet\threading\b_async_3\async_streams.md

 ```cs
 using System.Threading.Tasks;